How Do You Interpret Your Dreams?

 While having a dream interpreted is empowering and illuminating, unfortunately for us, it’s not something you can find on the pages of a book.
 If you do receive an interpretation from people – or a book, or even a Facebook meme (!) – then take it with a grain of salt.

 Dreams simply can’t be generalized like that.
 After all, a rabbit doesn’t always represent fertility; perhaps for you, it represents your mother.
 A horse does not always represent sovereignty; perhaps for you, the horse is a protector spirit who stands close to you when danger is present.

 When a client has a dream that they feel is profound, I advise them to stay away from dream dictionaries and their like.
 The reason is that, if you have an important dream, a dream in which you know the spirits are talking to you, nobody can accurately interpret that dream but you or the spirits themselves.

 So how does one go about interpreting dreams?

 We start by looking inwards.

 What do YOU think it means, deep in your heart of hearts?

 The spirits talk to us in ways we are likely to understand (if not immediately, then eventually).
 If a spirit shows you a castle and a deer, ask yourself what do those things mean to you personally?
 Or better yet, what does your instinct tell you?
-(I’m a big believe that our instincts are really our spirits guides whispering to us.)
+(I’m a big believer that our instincts are really our spirits guides whispering to us.)

 I recommend you close your eyes and focus on the dream, how it makes you feel in your chest and your gut, and then pay attention to the thoughts that enter your mind.
 What is your dream telling you?
-Then – and here is the hard part – trust your own answer!
+Then – and here is the hard part – trust your own answer.